Windows Server

 install DHCP role on Windows Server

-Usecase: Since WDS interacts with DHCP, and Active Directory etc. As all of these functions are part of the Windows Server platform, it is cost-effective to use them.
-Note: DHCP can also be offered by a non-Windows server.
+Since WDS interacts with DHCP, Active Directory etc. As all of these functions are part of the Windows Server platform, it is cost-effective to use them on a single server.

 Step 1: Add roles and features

-Open Server Manager and click on manage as shown below
+Open Server Manager and click on Manage as shown below.
+Select Add roles and features.

 Select Add roles and features.